Ravixshana/Ravixshana/README.md

 👋 About Me

-Hi, I'm RAVIXSHAN – a dedicated developer with a strong foundation in Machine Learning, Artificial Intelligence, Deep Learning, Computer Vision, and Software/Hardware Development.
+Hi, I'm RAVIXSHANA – a dedicated developer with a strong foundation in Machine Learning, Artificial Intelligence, Deep Learning, Computer Vision, and Software/Hardware Development.
 I'm passionate about leveraging technology to solve real-world problems and continuously learning to stay ahead in this dynamic field.

 🚀 Professional Objective